michelesr/thesis/src/ccba.md

 place, which makes spinning up applications simple and repeatable everywhere
 @docker-compose.*

-Docker Compose is a powerful tool for the development of container based applications.
+Docker Compose is a powerful tool for the development of containerized applications.
 With Docker Compose, the entire application structure can be defined in a single configuration file called `docker-compose.yml`, and instanced with a singe command.
 Docker compose is written in the *Python*